An oldie but a goodie…

 Good.
 Now stick to that script and you might actually have a shot at seeing the

-crap-ton of ridiculously expensive shit your parents put themselves in hock for gifts Santa is planning to give you this year.
+fuck-ton of ridiculously expensive shit for which your parents worked their asses off gifts Santa is planning to give you this year.